-Long-term goal (2021): Lead innovative systems change in order to strengthen the ability of Alaska nonprofits to significantly improve our communities.
+Long-term goal: Lead innovative systems change in order to strengthen the ability of Alaska nonprofits to significantly improve our communities.

 Achieving our long-term goal: Our values and theory of change articulate the way we work with organizations, leaders, and the sector to achieve our goals.
 They ensure that we provide excellence to our current programs and services while we strive to achieve new goals..
 The Foraker Group will act as a leader, catalyst, convener, innovator, and connector for the Alaska nonprofit sector to achieve the goals set out in our 2022- 2027 strategic plan.

 We officially assumed the responsibilities of the state nonprofit association through a formal relationship with the National Council of Nonprofits in 2009.
-Today, we offer a wide range of services and educational programs that help assure the success of Alaska’s nonprofit sector.
+Today, we offer a wide range of services, educational programs, and public policy initiatives that help assure the success of Alaska’s nonprofit sector.

 In the same way, The Foraker Group “stands beside” Alaska’s nonprofit professionals, working with them to build effective, strategic, and sustainable organizations.